memgraph/documentation/pages/custom-query-modules/python/mock-python-api.md

----
-id: mock-python-api
-title: Mock Python query module API
+#  Mock Python query module API
-sidebar_label: Mock Python API
-slug: /reference-guide/query-modules/api/mock-python-api
----

 The mock Python query module API enables you to develop and test query modules for Memgraph without having to run a Memgraph instance by simulating its